WebAssembly/spec/proposals/reference-types/Overview.md

 * Any JS object (non-primitive value) or string or symbol or `null` can be passed as `anyref` to a Wasm function, stored in a global, or in a table.
   - It may be possible to allow all other non-primitive values as well, depending on details of existing engines.

-* Any JS function object or `null` can be passed as `anyfunc` to a Wasm function, stored in a global, or in a table.
+* Any Wasm exported function object or `null` can be passed as `anyfunc` to a Wasm function, stored in a global, or in a table.

 ## Possible Future Extensions